HadasBabayov/Anomaly-Detection-WebApp/README.md

 **Instructions for using the application:**
 - Prepare two CSV files : first of them is for learning, and the second one about the anomalies.
-- Download IDE webStorm 2021.2.1 in order to run the application in a comfortable place (.Net Framework ???????).
+- Download IDE webStorm 2021.1.1 in order to run the application in a comfortable place.
 - Clone the project.
 - Install all the moudles we need for running the server, do it by writing in the terminal: npm install.
 - Connenct to the server by writing npm run dev in the terminal(of the webStorm for example).